Skip to content

 Things not to Do:

-- Come to Boccadasse as early as you can, particularly in the summer.
-At dusk, a large number of families arrive to claim a spot with an excellent view of the sea.
+• Come to Boccadasse as early as you can, particularly in the summer.
+At dusk, many families arrive to claim a spot with an excellent sea view.

 Things not to Do:

-- Going to the beach without checking the weather forecast, sometimes it turns to be windy and cloudy even in the summertime.
+• Going to the beach without checking the weather forecast sometimes turns windy and cloudy, even in the summertime.

-- Avoid heading to Boccadasse on weekdays; the traffic volume could be frustrating, and you might not be able to find a place on the beach to chill out.
+• Avoid heading to Boccadasse on weekdays; the traffic volume could be frustrating, and you might not find a place on the beach to chill out.

-Pro Tip: Boccadasse is a stony, rather than a sandy, beach.
-Keep shoes or something appropriate to the nature of it in your bag.
+Pro Tip: Boccadasse is a stony beach rather than a sandy one.
+Keep shoes or something appropriate to its nature in your bag.

 7- Take me to the River..
 Or Sea: Passeggiata Anita Garibaldi a Nervi